2/20/2025

 Joe Gilliam

-Hi, Izzy.
-It's Joe.
+Hi, it's Joe.
 I would characterize it as more overall market growth.
-I think we're, just as an extension of the prior question that was asked by Zimmerman, we're in such the earliest phases of a much, much larger market movement towards standalone interventional care.
-I think there's a lot of opportunity for many products, including obviously Derista and IDOS, to be growing for the foreseeable future in lockstep.
+I think we're, you know, just as an extension of the prior question that was asked by Simran, you know, we're in such the earliest phases of a, you know, much, much larger market movement towards standalone interventional care.
+I think there's a lot of opportunity for many products, including obviously Darista and iDose, to be growing for the foreseeable future in lockstep.
 So I see it as an opportunity.
 It's less about share.
 I think the real question is, as an industry, how do we continue to take share from legacy eye drops and the shortcomings that are on that front from a clinical perspective?

 speaker